 EXAMPLES OF THEORETICAL IMPLICATIONS

-- The subthalamic nucleus is part of the brain network subtending affective processes.
+- The subthalamic nucleus and the cerebellum are part of the brain network subtending affective processes.

 - The subthalamic nucleus contributes to the synchronization process underlying the emergence of feelings.